Jo-Eck/ProjectPaper-2/README.md

 **Abstract:**

-This Second project paper presents the development and demonstration of a proof-of-concept for the integration of \ac{HPC} programming frameworks in ta a container-base workflow orchestrator the convergence of
-\ac{HPC} and \ac{CC} has revealed novel potential in highly scalable and flexible computing.
+This Second project paper presents the development and demonstration of a proof-of-concept for the integration of HPC programming frameworks in ta a container-base workflow orchestrator the convergence of HPC and CC has revealed novel potential in highly scalable and flexible computing.

-This project aim to reconcile the different demands of the \ac{HPC} and \ac{CC} communities by demonstrating the integration of the \ac{HPC} programming framework Arkouda into the container-based workflow orchestrator Pachyderm, showing the technical feasibility of this approach.
+This project aim to reconcile the different demands of the HPC and CC communities by demonstrating the integration of the HPC programming framework Arkouda into the container-based workflow orchestrator Pachyderm, showing the technical feasibility of this approach.

 A prototype implementing this integrated system is constructed and evaluated through prototyping methodologies, with a focus on resilience, scalability, portability, and user-friendliness.
-The prototype is iteratively refined to address \ac{LCP} and \ac{TCP}, with particular attention to the usability of the system for non \ac{CC} experts.
+The prototype is iteratively refined to address LCP and TCP, with particular attention to the usability of the system for non CC experts.

-This project paper contributes to the body of knowledge by way of practical example, lessons learned with each iteration, and sheds lith on pathways for future research towards a landscape where the seamless and efficient integration of \ac{HPC} workloads in \ac{CC} environments becomes possible
+This project paper contributes to the body of knowledge by way of practical example, lessons learned with each iteration, and sheds lith on pathways for future research towards a landscape where the seamless and efficient integration of HPC workloads in CC environments becomes possible

 The complete paper can be found here: \
 📜 [Full Paper](DHBW/PA2/studienarbeit.pdf)